mrhashemi2000/UPDSF_v4.4/analysis/Critique_RNA_World_vs_Matter_World_Hypothesis_(MWH).md

 The Matter World Hypothesis provides a more robust and scientifically grounded explanation for the origin of genetic archives.
 It transforms the emergence of DNA from a series of improbable accidents into a logical consequence of the laws of matter.

-In the MWH framework, the "Thymine Switch" is the definitive proof that the architecture of life is dictated by the inexorable logic of thermodynamic stability and photochemical resilience.
+In the MWH framework, the "Thymine Switch" is the proof that the architecture of life is dictated by the inexorable logic of thermodynamic stability and photochemical resilience.
 ---